πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Endianness check

-Unions give a clean way to find out whether the current CPU is little- or big-endian.
-A classic textbook example.
+Unions offer a clean way to check whether the current CPU is little- or big-endian.
+It's a classic textbook example.

 #include <stdio.h>